-Usually as a member of a student unit located in a social work agency and supervized by a field instructor of the School, the student has further learning experiences in the social work method on which he has elected to concentrate in Social Work Practice IIIA.

-The duration of this fourth and final placement is 45 days.
+Part 2: Often as a member of a student unit located in a social work agency and supervised by an instructor of the School, the student has further learning experience in the method of social work practice in which the student has elected to concentrate in Social Work Practice IIIA.
+The duration of this fourth and final placement is 45 days (315 hours).